snowman-repos/book/project_managers/README.md

 - beta period = your warranty period

 Continuous Integration makes dev life easier.
 Happier, better developers and testers.
 More efficient cycle.
 Keeps people happy.

+Ensure that each project has easy to understand instructions for setting up a local development environment, and that team members can be quickly added or removed from projects

 It's not about the work that you do, but the work you enable others to do.